MoAwadeen/InnoCanvas/setup.md

 1. Check the full [README.md](README.md) for detailed instructions
 2. Verify all environment variables are set correctly
 3. Ensure Supabase project is active and database schema is created
-4. Check Google AI API quota and billing status
+4. Check OpenAI API quota and billing status

 ## 🎯 Next Steps